 A caffé latte is a coffee beverage made of espresso and steamed milk.
-The proportions of coffee and milk vary by café, but it is generally 1 part espresso coffee to 2 or 3 parts steamed milk, with a thin layer of microfoam on top.
+The proportions of coffee and milk vary largely by café, but it is generally 1 part espresso coffee to 2 or 3 parts steamed milk, with a thin layer of microfoam on top.

-The origins of latte can be traced back to Italy where it was originally known as “caffe latte” meaning “coffee and milk.”
+The origins of the latte can be traced back to Italy where it was originally known as “caffe latte” meaning “coffee and milk.”
 The drink gained popularity in America during the 1980s and became mainstream by the end of the decade.
 Today, lattes are consumed globally with different variations such as caramel, hazelnut or vanilla available to suit individual tastes.